How to get there (English) poep

 Follow the road westwards.
 After 40 km you reach the small village of Tambaga.
 Just before entering this village you turn right onto a dirt road.
 There is a sign pointing right, direction Manantali.

-coming from Keniaba
+Coming from Keniaba

 Trucks and big rigs have taken this road, but its partly narrow with brush on the side, specially the first 30k or so, so you might get some scratches on your paintwork.

-Last updated: April 2024
+Last updated: June 2024